On Helly number for crystals and cut-and-project sets: Introduction

 \section{Introduction}

-The Helly theorem \cite{Hel} states that if any $d+1$ or fewer sets from a finite family $\mathcal{F}$ of convex sets in $\R^d$ have non-empty intersection, then all sets in $\mathcal{F}$ have non-empty intersection.
-In other words, it claims that the Helly number of $\R^d$ is $d+1$.
+The Helly theorem \cite{Hel} states that if every $d+1$ or fewer sets from a finite family $\mathcal{F}$ of convex sets in $\R^d$ have non-empty intersection, then all sets in $\mathcal{F}$ have non-empty intersection.
+In other words, it claims that the Helly number of $\R^d$ is at most $d+1$.
+Similarly, the following theorem claims that the Helly number of the $d$-dimensional lattice $\Z^d=\{(a_1,\ldots,a_d)| a_i\in\Z\}$ is at most $2^d$.
+It is not complicated to show that $d+1$ and $2^d$ are also lower bounds for Helly numbers of $\R^d$ and $\Z^d$, respectively.